weedu34/Bird_Disease_Classification/README.md

 The model's performance is evaluated using the validation dataset.
 The accuracy matrix is calculated to assess the model's ability to classify bird diseases accurately.

+## App
+There are three buttons named **Upload** used for uploading the test image, **Predict** used for predicting the test image, an the last button named **Training model** is used for processing the whole pipeline starting from the data ingestion till validating the model.

 Thank you BAPPY AHMED entbappy for tutorials.